umputun/feed-master/README.md

 | update-interval  | UPDATE_INTERVAL     | `1m`                       | update interval, overrides config         |
 | telegram_chan    | TELEGRAM_CHAN       |                            | single telegram channel, overrides config |

+Name of the channel or numeric ChatID could be used, [here](https://remark42.com/docs/configuration/telegram/#notifications-for-administrators) are the instructions on obtaining the ChatID.
+To be able to post messages to the channel, bot must be added as administrator with Post permission.

 All this command-line mode is good for - process a single feed, send a telegram message and send a tweet on each new item.

 ### Notifications